 - Encouraging and enhance opportunities to collaborate and co-locate

 - Building a sense of pride in the school environment

 - Provision of the most up-to-date technology

 - Allowing students to learn at their own pace under the direction of their teachers

 - Building on the positive relationships that are both encouraged and modelled within the school

 - Encouraging student ownership of their learning environment

 - House-based rather than faculty-based teaching and learning blocks, to encourage a pastoral-based approach to well-being.

-The two new teaching and learning blocks were completed at the start of 2018 and the students have settled into the buildings with ease.
-The next step in the build phase is the construction of the school’s second gymnasium, which includes an international sized netball and basketball court, with seating for over 300 spectators.
-This is in collaboration with the Waimakariri Council, to be used in conjunction with the local community.
+The two new teaching and learning blocks were completed at the start of 2018 and the students settled into the buildings with ease.
+This was followed by the construction of the school’s second gymnasium in 2019.
+This includes an international-sized netball and basketball court, with seating for over 300 spectators.
+This gymnasium was built in collaboration with the Waimakariri Council, to be used in conjunction with the local community.

 The impressive auditorium has full drama and music facilities.
 The music suite includes an electronic keyboard laboratory and practice and recording studios.
 This complex is used for meetings, concerts and stage shows.
 A tohu and a mural with its pou whakamaharatanga feature in the foyer.